gthibaud/Smart-Dark-Theme/README.md

 # Smart-Dark-Theme
 * A smart, sophisticated and colored theme for Brackets (dark version).
 Made with love ;)
-* Perfect to use with SF-Mono (Apple Developper Font)
+* Perfect to use with SF-Mono (https://github.com/dtinth/atom-import-sf-mono)

 # How to install
 Visit http://brackets-themes.github.io/ to see the latest install instructions.